temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 mvn compile exec:java -Dexec.mainClass="moneytransferapp.TransferApp" -Dorg.slf4j.simpleLogger.defaultLogLevel=warn
 ```

-This produces output like this:
+This command initiates a new transfer:

 ```
 Initiating transfer of $18 from [Account 728249840] to [Account 730350786].